Ik0ri4n/ik0page/src/content/blog/2023/06_rumble-23.md

 You'll find it as my [PCaS exploit gist](https://gist.github.com/Ik0ri4n/8bea87b96cff96316ee857058695eee0), you'll need to replace `rumble.host` with `localhost` though.
 Big thanks to Lukas, the author, I really enjoyed analyzing the challenge and implementing the exploit!
+Also thanks to [Martin](https://blog.martinwagner.co/) for supporting me with the edge cases and helping me keep my sanity.